rhdtownsend/msg/docs/source/appendices/grid-tools/ferre_to_specint.rst

 .. option:: <specint_prefix>

-   Prefix of output :fileref:`specint` files; these will have the name :file:`<specint_prefix>-NNNNNNNN.h5`, wehre :file:`NNNNNNNN` is the zero-padded index of the spectrum (starting at 1).
+   Prefix of output :f-schema:`specint` files; these will have the name :file:`<specint_prefix>-NNNNNNNN.h5`, wehre :file:`NNNNNNNN` is the zero-padded index of the spectrum (starting at 1).